 Food trends 2018

 ‘It’s always hard to predict what trends will take off, but there are some clear patterns emerging,’ says food director Leah Hyslop.
-‘2017 was a big year for colourful food – from rainbow bagels to unicorn cakes – and this is clearly going to continue in 2018 (it’s all do with what looks good on Instagram, of course…!
-Asian food will definitely continue to be a winner; Chinese dumplings are having a moment, with acclaimed Hong Kong restaurant Duddell’s opening a branch in London, and street-food stall Dumpling Shack wowing locals.’
+‘From rainbow bagels to unicorn cakes, the colourful food trend is continuing (it’s all to do with what looks good on Instagram, of course).
+Asian food is also still a winner – Chinese dumplings are as popular as ever, not least thanks to the opening of the London branch of acclaimed Hong Kong restaurant Duddell’s, while Spitalfields street–food stall Dumpling Shack wows locals.’’

 Get ready to try these other new arrivals on the foodie scene: